 So, when you see a cable vendor selling cable bearing the HDMI trademark, there really are only three possibilities vis-a-vis the cable vendor's relationship to HDMI, LLC:

-Blue Jeans Cable falls in the first of those three categories; we are a licensed Adopter and we pay royalties on our own HDMI products (though the physical manufacture of our cable stock is done by Belden and, at least for the time being, our termination work is done by other vendors).
+Blue Jeans Cable fell in the first of those three categories until a few years ago; we were a licensed Adopter and directly paid royalties on our own HDMI products.
+For various reasons we decided to let our Adopter status lapse, and since that time we've been in the second category.
 The list of HDMI Adopters is available at the HDMI website, and a quick look at that list will show very few familiar names; you will not find many American brands there at all, and those you do find (e.g., Gefen) do not have their cable made in the U.S. (see our next section, on UL E-codes).
 Note one category of vendors completely absent from the list: the well-known cable brands available in big-box retail stores.
 If you can name a brand, chances are it's not here.

-We imagine, though one never knows, that there aren't many people in that third category, trademark infringers; certainly, anyone who spends the time, money and effort required to manufacture HDMI cable in the U.S. is not likely to balk at paying the relatively modest licensing and royalty fees.
+There have been a lot of trademark infringers, the third category, in the past; however, these days most of those have difficulty getting their goods through US customs.
+Anyone who would spend the time, money and effort required to manufacture HDMI cable in the U.S. is not likely to balk at paying the relatively modest licensing and royalty fees.

 Sometimes, there seems to be no way of knowing where an HDMI cable comes from; there may be a brand on the jacket, but anybody buying a sufficient run of cable can get his name on the jacket.
 How to track it down?
 It can often be much easier than you might think.
 Have you ever wondered what all the gibberish on cable jackets really means?
 Here's the key to an interesting little piece of it.